 Surrounded by thousands of stars, complete silence, and a cold breeze, I stood on top of the bunker in Mojave Desert at 2:00 am, awestruck by nature’s beauty steeped in darkness.
-As the team worked endlessly in preparation for the morning’s rocket launch, I was completely hypnotized by the isolation of the night.
-I then realized that I wanted to dedicate my life to understanding the mysteries of our Universe.
+As the team worked endlessly in preparation for the morning’s rocket launch, I was completely hypnotised by the isolation of the night.
+I then realised that I wanted to dedicate my life to understanding the mysteries of our Universe.
 “Come down here!
 It’s freezing!” my teammate yelled at me as I was looking through the telescope and taking pictures of the moon.

 People live through different experiences that shape their perspective on the world.
 In 2003, the Iraq war started.
 It ravaged my country and killed hundreds of thousands of Iraqis.
 My family and I managed to survive, and we fled to the United States in 2008.
 The day I reached the safety of that foreign soil was unreal, yet pregnant with promise and potential.
 In the years that followed I was able to build my career as a rocket scientist through fire hoops of challenges and obstacles, including language and cultural barriers.
 I remember the journey so clearly and vividly, yet it always seems somehow unreal, like a figment of an overactive imagination, except that it wasn’t.
 It was my life journey.